My life has changed massively since I moved to Thailand. I got married and became a Dad. It’s awesome.

-But needless to say this new phase of my life means being more responsible, and part of that responsibility means thinking about what would happen to my wife and daughter if I were to suddenly close my account, so to speak.
+But needless to say this new phase of my life means being more responsible, and part of that responsibility means thinking about what would happen to my wife, daughter, and son if I were to suddenly “close my account”, so to speak.

-And so recently I took the step of taking out a life insurance policy.
+And so I recently took the step of taking out a life insurance policy.

 Now, being a foreign national living in Thailand, this isn’t as straight forward as it would be back home.

-Straight off the bat you’re up against it, and faced with a barrage of questions:
+Straight off the bat you’re up against it and faced with a barrage of questions:

-Can I take a life insurance policy out in my home country that covers me here?
+- Can I take a life insurance policy out in my home country that covers me here?

 - What documentation will I need?

 - Where can I find an honest, qualified English-speaking IFA (Independent Financial Advisor)?

 I’ve been in this predicament, scratching my head and Googling like mad to find someone who has been there and had success.
 But there simply isn’t much information out there specific to life insurance for expats in Thailand.